luchao1991/academic-kickstart/content/authors/admin/_index.md

 ---

 Lu, Chao is a PhD of  Management Science and Engineering at the Nanjing University of Science and Technology.
 His research interests include text mining, bibliometrics, science of science, scientific collaboration, interdisciplinarity, and other stuffs.

+He loves playing ping pang, swimming, and cooking, though he isn't really good at any of them.
+He is also a tortoise-like guy, his collaborators always push him to finish his work.
+While he is a nice team-player, good at sharing ideas and making them happen.
+Contact him if you are interested in what he is doing right now!
+See [more](/publication/).